hurwitzlab/planet-microbe-datapackages/Tara_Oceans_Polar/README.md

 - Sample Status removed
 - Size Fraction Lower Threshold removed (">")
 - units not available in NCBI, the units were retrieved from EBI
+- package with samples with range of depth (pooled samples) were divided into a min_Depth and max_Depth attributes

 #### issues to solves
-- samples with depth range
 - sensors reporting 99999 when below/not detected

 ## Pangea metadata